 Send your workshop proposals through EasyChair with the following information:

 - Title of the workshop and suggested acronym

 - Keywords (describing the main themes)

 - Description of the workshop (topics and goals)

-- Relevance of the workshop to Hypertext 2022
+- Relevance of the workshop to the Hypertext communities

-- Motivation (why the topic is of interest for the conference audience)
+- Motivation (why the topic is of interest to the conference audience)

 - Workshop and submission formats

-- Length (half day or full day—in this case, motivation for the need of a full day)
+- Length (half day or full day—in this case, motivation for the need for a full day)

 - Previous editions of the workshop series, if applicable (URLs, conference it was co-located with, number of registrants, number of submissions, number of accepted papers, and any other relevant information)